cuongkane/blog/posts/2024/06/write_valuable_tests.md

 6. Avoid in-memory databases

-People usually use in-memory databases for testing repository layer because it is faster.
+People usually use in-memory databases for testing the repository layer because it is faster.
 Or even using in-memory databases for all integration tests.

-But we should avoid using in-memory database because they do not have consistent functionality compared to regular databases.
+However, we should avoid using in-memory databases because they do not have consistent functionality compared to regular databases.

-If the webframework or tool you are using doesn't support seamlessly using different database for unit test, the effort for setup in-memory database could be huge.
+If the web framework or tool you are using doesn't support seamlessly using different databases for unit tests, the effort of setup an in-memory database could be huge.
 But in development time, your queries or schemas become more complex.
-The in-memory database could be break.
+The in-memory database could be broken.

 For example: PostgreSQL offers the JSONB data type for efficient storage and querying of JSON data, including indexing capabilities.
 But, we don't have it in SQLite.

 7. Only test logging when it is crucial

-Logging are treated as implementation details of the SUT.
+Logging is treated as an implementation detail of the SUT.

 Most of the time, logging shouldn't be verified.

-Logging should only be tested when it take the crucial part in debugging issue or for analytic tasks.
+Logging should only be tested when it takes the crucial part in debugging issues or for analytic tasks.

 8. Avoid mixing test code with production code